QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/inloop.rst

 	This function sets the turbine tower bottom x, y and z position [m], and xrot, yrot zrot rotation [deg].
 It can be called before :code:`initializeSimulation()` if the turbine position should be offset initially or during the simulation loop if it should be changed dynamically, for example during cosimulation with a hydrodynamics software that models the floater.

 :code:`void setControlVars_at_num(double *vars, int num = 0)`
-	This function applies the control actions of the selected turbine (argument *num*) for torque, pitch and yaw angle.
-If it is called after the function :code:`advanceController()` the control actions from the controller can be overwritten (or modified).
+	This function applies the control actions to the selected turbine (argument *num*) for torque, pitch and yaw angle.
+If it is called after the function :code:`advanceController()` the control actions from the controller are overwritten (in this way the controll actions can also be modified).
 The following data needs to be passed in the array *vars*.

 	* vars[0] = generator torque [Nm];
 	* vars[1] = yaw angle [deg];